-For every \$1,000 principal amount note, you will receive one payment of \$1,000 plus the call premium Payment if Called: amount applicable to the Review Date on which the notes are automatically called.
-The call premium amount
+For every \$1,000 principal amount note, you will receive one payment of \$1,000 plus the call premium amount applicable to the Review Date on which the notes are automatically called.
+The call premium amount applicable to the Review Date is equal to the product of:

 (a) \$1,000 and (b) the greater of (i) the applicable Contingent Minimum Return and (ii) the applicable Review Index Return, subject to the applicable Maximum Return.
-We refer to the applicable percentage under clause

-(b) as a call premium.
+We refer to the applicable percentage under clause (b) as a call premium.